gavin-hyl/cs38/cs38-set4-ghua.typ

 Therefore, by contradiction, $sum_(v in V) E_v = m$.

 Since at least half of each $E_v$ is included in the final cut, it must be the case that the final cut contains at least $m/2$ edges.
+#align(right, $qed$)

 === Runtime
 Each vertex is processed once in the loop, which is $O(n)$ Moreover, each edge is inspected at most twice, once from each end point of the edge, which is $O(m)$.
 Lastly, checking whether an element belongs in a set and all comparisons in the loop are constant time.
 Therefore, all loops together take $O(m+n)$.
+#align(right, $qed$)

-== Counterexample: Suboptimal Result from Algorithm
+== Counterexample: Suboptimal Result from Algorithm The first figure below describes how the algorithm executes.
+The numbers in the circles describe the loop indices, and the in/out labels describe the in/out values associated with the node.
+The color of the node describes the final assignment, where red is $S$ and blue is $S'$.
+The cut edges are shown in yellow.
+As shown, the algorithm terminates with $E = 3$.
+#image("figures/set4/q2b2.jpg", width: 45%)

+The second figure below describes the optimal solution.
+As shown, $E^* = 4$.
+The cut edges are shown in yellow.
+#image("figures/set4/q2b1.jpg", width: 45%)

+#align(right, $qed$)